magkai/CONQUER/README.md

    a) You can find the required KG dumps here:  https://conquer.mpi-inf.mpg.de/static/dumps.zip.
 Unzip and put them into the ``data`` folder (the total size of the dumps is around 80 GB).
 Alternatively, you can build our KG representation from scratch (see **Running KG Preparation Steps** below).

-   b) Execute in the ``kg_processing`` directory:
+   b) Execute in the ``kg_processing`` directory (after setting the corresponding paths to the neo4j database and the JDK):
 ```
    bash loadKGIntoNeo4j.sh
 ```
-The final database requires around 65 GB of disk space and around 30 GB of RAM is necessary to run the database.
+The size of the final database is around 200 GB and it requires around 30 GB of RAM to run the database.

 5. The database can be started with the following command: